lybrown/fabuild/README.md

 car.dop was derived from the labels file from xasm.
 It's clear that the cart's code is reordered vs. the source published by Steve Hale.

+## Versions

+fa-N.car is based on LEVEL.1N and LEVEL.2N which Steve says are the release versions of the maps.

+fa-P.car is based on LEVEL.1P and LEVEL.2P which Steve says are the pre-release maps.

 ## Links

 - http://atariage.com/forums/topic/239792-fort-apocalypse-source-code-is-out/